goFrendiAsgard/markdown-to-moodle-xml/readme.md

 * Because writing quizes in `markdown` format is more pleasant than write it in `ms-office`, `libre-office` or `GIFT format`.
 * You can transform `markdown` file into `pdf` by using `pandoc`: `pandoc -f markdown  -o example.pdf example.md`
-* Because our live is too short to copy-pasting the quizes into moodle
+* Because our life is too short to copy-pasting the quizzes into moodle
 * Because sometimes `macro` doesn't work

 ## How to use?